-In operation since 1964 and purchased by the Company in November of 2021, the facility is located in Brierfield, Bibb County, Alabama.
-The approximately 86-hectare property consists of two adjoining parcels.
-The combined facilities include separate treating plants for Penta, creosote, CCA and CuNap, maintenance shops, two framing buildings, a dry kiln area, a wood fired boiler, a borate dip treating tank and a laboratory.
-The facility operates two pole-peeling machines, four dry kilns and seven wood treating cylinders: two creosote, two Penta, two CuNap and one CCA.
-The plant benefits from access to NS Rail's main line via a leased siding close to the facility.
+In operation since 1964 and purchased by the Company in November of 2021, the facility consists of two adjoining parcels.
+The combined facilities include separate treating plants for DCOI, creosote and CCA, maintenance shops, two pole framing buildings, a dry kiln area, a wood fired boiler, a borate dip treating tank and a laboratory.
+The facility operates a pole-peeling machine, four dry kilns and five wood treating cylinders: one creosote, three DCOI and one CCA, providing an approximate annual treating capacity of 220,000 cubic metres.
+The plant benefits from access to NS Rail's main line, via a leased siding close to the facility.

 The facility produces pressure treated wood poles, piling and posts.
 The primary operations include debarking, trimming, grading, framing, and treating poles.
-Capital expenditures reached US\$440,000 for the year ended December 31, 2022, mainly devoted to a warehouse renovation and kiln roof replacement.
+Capital expenditures reached US\$3.1 million for the year ended December 31, 2023, mainly devoted to a kiln, peeler and track upgrades at the facility.